TuomoKu/SPX-GC/SECURITY.md

 * showcase how it can be used
 * let us know if you would like to be credited in the README file and with what name?

-We will reply to your email within 72 hours.
+We will try reply to your email within 72 hours.
+If the issue is confirmed, we will release a patch as soon as possible depending on complexity but typically within a few days, in the next binary release at the latest.